 TOP: THE KITCHEN HAS A PAIR OF REFECTORY TABLES – ONE SERVES AS AN ISLAND, THE OTHER AS A DINING TABLE.
 BOTTOM LEFT: MARK FOUND THE MIRRORED PANEL BEFORE HE BOUGHT THE HOUSE, AND WAS DELIGHTED WHEN IT FITTED PERFECTLY OVER THE BELFAST SINK.
 BOTTOM RIGHT: MARK’S COLLECTION OF CHINA AND ANTIQUE GLASSWEAR

 “The basis of the house is white and neutral and I want it to have a timeless quality,” says Mark.
-“It doesn’t matter what’s on trend, or what the trends will be in 10 years’ time, the house will still feel right and it will continue to evolve.”
-In fact, the house is so in fitting with The White Company’s classic neutral aesthetic that it features in For the Love of White, the beautiful new coffee table book written by the company’s Founder, Chrissie Rucker.
+“It doesn’t matter what’s on trend, or what the trends will be in ten years’ time, the house will still feel right and it will continue to evolve.”
+In fact, the house is so in keeping with The White Company’s classic neutral aesthetic that it features in For the Love of White, the beautiful new coffee table book written by the company’s Founder, Chrissie Rucker.

 Mark has had a lifelong passion for interiors: “I bought my first copy of House & Garden magazine aged 11 on a rainy holiday in Scotland,” he says.
 “It was rather bizarre but I knew from that age that I wanted to be an architect – I spent my time looking at features in interiors magazines trying to work out what the floor plans were and drawing them,” he says.